Edwin Epps: Overseer and enslaver

-Epps settled in Avoyelles Parish, Louisiana in the mid-1840s.
+Epps settled in Avoyelles Parish, Louisiana, in the mid-1840s.
 At that time, frontier land opened up through the Louisiana Purchase, where Epps and other planters made money growing cotton.
 Epps initially leased land from his wife's paternal uncle and later purchased a farm.
 The former overseer never attained the status of the planter class, who would have had more land and more than 50 slaves.
 Epps had a violent temper and was an alcoholic, who went on two-week long "sprees" in which he might enjoy dancing with or whipping his slaves.

 Epps also enslaved Solomon Northup, who had been renamed "Platt" after he had been kidnapped into slavery.
 Northup wrote the story in the memoir entitled Twelve Years a Slave.
 Northup and a Canadian carpenter, Samuel Bass, worked together on the modest plantation, Edwin Epps House.
 Bass wrote letters to Northup's friends in New York, leading to his freedom.

 Women on Epps's property worked as hard as the men.
-They cleared land, built roads, plowed, and performed other hard labor.
-They were also responsible for work in the barn, house, and the laundry.
 Both men and women were beaten and whipped.
 Northup, with the position of overseer, was expected to mete out whippings to other slaves.
 An enslaved woman, Celeste, resisted being whipped by hiding out in the swamp for three months.
 Patsey, who left the farm to get a small bar of soap from a neighboring plantation, was beaten brutally.
 Epps's wife, Mary, had denied Patsey the use of soap because she was jealous of Patsey, whom Epps regularly raped.
 Epps was violent in his treatment of Patsey, inflicting "life-threatening whippings" on her.

 Epps...wanted to own Patsey's body unconditionally.
 She had to work harder than anyone else in his cotton fields by day, permit his sexual satisfaction at night, and yield to his barbaric whippings upon his, or his wife's, whims.

 In 1850, Epps owned six men and two women from the ages of 11 to 40.
 In 1860, Epps owned eight enslaved men and four women from the ages of 15 to 65.

 Mary made the enslaved women on their property feel that she was their superior.
 She was particularly incensed that her husband raped Patsey.
 She doggedly insisted that Epps sell Patsey.